Roving tabindex 0.3.0

 isn't on NPM; instead, you install it by downloading

 and adding it to your codebase.
-The default export is a class with a static register
+The default export is a class with a static

 method: